How to pay your bill

 - Radiologists (doctors who use imaging to diagnose or treat your condition)

 After you receive care, we’ll submit a claim, or bill, to your health insurance provider.
-Then, you’ll receive a bill for any portion of your health care costs that insurance didn’t cover.
+You will receive a bill for the amount not covered by your insurance plan.

-If you don’t pay your bill – or arrange for financial assistance or a payment plan – your account will be referred to an outside collection agency.
+If you don’t pay your bill – or arrange for financial assistance or a payment plan – your account will be referred to a collection agency.
 When this happens, you’ll also be charged interest on the amount you owe.